-Impairment of Bad and Doubtful debts

-As at 31 March 2021, the Council had an outstanding balance of short-term debtors totalling £87.671m

-Against this debtors' balance, there is an impairment allowance of £17.0m, prepared on an expected credit loss basis.
-It is not certain that this impairment allowance will be sufficient as the Council cannot assess with certainty which debts will be collected or not.
+Impairment of Bad and Doubt ful debts As at 31 March 2022, the Council had an outstanding balance of short-term debtors totalling £75.4m Against this debtors' balance, there is an impairment allowance of £14.2m, prepared on an expected credit loss basis.
+It is not certain that this impairment allowance would be sufficient as the Council cannot assess with certainty which debts will be collected or not.
 The economic impact of the Covid-19 pandemic has made the estimation of debt impairment more difficult as there is more uncertainty about the economic viability of debtors and hence their ability to settle their debts.

-If collection rates were to deteriorate by 10% then the Council would have to reassess its impairment allowance.
+If collection rates were to deteriorate by 10% then the Council would have to re-assess its impairment allowance.